mpvl/errd/README.md

 Package `errd` is about exploring better ways and semantics for handling errors and defers with an aim to improve Go 2.

+_NOTE: the rest of this section is just brainstorming and is no indication of where Go is heading._

 For example, The approach of package `errd` interacts well with generics.

 Consider the methods: